Dexion: Flotation and acquisition

 In 1968, the company was floated on the London Stock Exchange, in one of the three largest issues that year, buoyed by results showing a 40% increase in world sales to £14m and a new record profit of £1.133m.
 A year later, turnover reached £21m, with profits rising to £1.5m.
 By this stage, over one million feet per week of Dexion slotted angle were being produced, and sales were increasingly focused on uses in warehousing and distribution.
 The Comino Foundation educational charity was established in 1971, financially supported by the proceeds of dividend income following Dexion's 1968 public flotation.

 The recession of the early 1970s proved more challenging, and following two poor trading years, Dexion came to the attention of Chicago-based steel company Interlake Inc, and while an initial approach was rebuffed, the £9.4m sale eventually took place in October 1974, valuing Dexion at £4 million less than its 1968 flotation price.
 Comino, by this point Dexion's chairman, retired, though he retained a place on the company's board until 1978.

 Under its new management, Dexion flourished for 20 years with sales reaching £200m by 1995.
 Interlake sold the Dexion businesses in December 1997 to the English investment company Apax Partners.
 In 1999, after clearing European anti-monopoly concerns, Apax and Norwegian industrial investment company Aker RGI merged their warehouse technologies and material handling units to form the Dexion Group Ltd (Apax) and Constructor AS (Aker); in 2000, the Dexion Group was acquired by Aker and merged with Constructor, while the Australia/Asia Pacific operations were sold.
 In 2007 Dexion generated a turnover of €70m and, as part of the Aker Material Handling group of companies, was sold to the Swedish finance investor Altor Equity Partners.

 In January 2018, Constructor Group A/S (which in 2010 had a turnover of €100m from operations in 30 European countries) was acquired by Gonvarri Steel Services which, in March 2018, changed its name to Gonvarri Material Handling while continuing to market the Dexion, Kasten and Constructor product brands.

 Dexion pensions controversy

 UK manufacture ceased in May 2003, when Dexion's UK businesses were placed into administration, a step that also triggered the automatic winding-up of the Dexion Group Pension and Assurance Scheme, jeopardising the occupational pensions of over 1750 members of its pension fund.
 This prompted widespread protests, with Dexion one of several examples cited by unions and MPs (including Michael Penning, MP for the Hemel Hempstead constituency where one of Dexion's main UK factories was located) campaigning against what they saw as the excesses of private equity investors.

 Dexion today

+In Europe, Dexion products are manufactured and distributed by Gonvarri Material Handling Group.
+The business has operations in 50 countries working with over 30 different partners.
+Dexion and Constructor now manufactures solutions for automated warehouses.

-Dexion-branded warehouse solutions continue to be marketed by Gonvarri Material Handling.
-Dexion (Australia) Pty Ltd trades successfully in the Australasian and south-east Asia markets.
+Dexion-branded warehouse solutions continue to be marketed by Dexion Asia Pacific, trading successfully in Australia, New Zealand and Asia.